USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Coupling scheme compatible with the Yamartino advection scheme; select this option when `ModDriver` is set to `driver/yamo`.

 -    `ModHadv: [default: hadv/yamo]`<a id=ModHadv></a>
       Horizontal advection module.
-Currently only the Yamartino global mass-conserving hoizontal advection scheme is supported.
+Currently only the Yamartino global mass-conserving horizontal advection scheme is supported.
      -   `hadv/yamo`

 -   `ModVadv: [default: vadv/wrf]`<a id=ModVadv></a>